7 Jul, 2017

 Learning machine learning and deep learning is difficult for newbies.
-SODA VISION has inspired by Kailash Ahirwar’s post and decided to share these cheat sheets which collected from different sources to benefit our customer.
+We were inspired by Kailash Ahirwar’s post and decided to share these cheat sheets which collected from different sources.

 1. A Mostly Complete Chart of Neural Networks

 2. Python For Data Science Cheat Sheet – Keras